symbiontik/k3s-gitops/README.md

 1. Paste your API key as the value for `BOOTSTRAP_CLOUDFLARE_APIKEY` in your `.config.sample.env` file, then save the file.

 - Reference: [Generate Cloudflare API Key](https://github.com/k8s-at-home/template-cluster-k3s#cloud-global-cloudflare-api-key)

+You now have a Cloudflare API key that will enable you to programatically create Cloudflare and encryption resources with ease.

 ### Configure Secrets Encryption